TechGiovanni/TechGiovanni/README.md

 # 😊 Hi, I'm Giovanni Reid!
 <a href="https://www.linkedin.com/in/giovanni-reid/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-My journey in Computer support and Networks has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in Computer support and Networks has led me to develop a passion for Learning helping people with tech issues, and I am now eager to grow into this field, specifically aiming to join an IT Support Technician/Engineer Role.

 ## Skills
 | Skill                                         | Associated Project         |